MicroEJ/docs/PlatformDeveloperGuide/display.rst

    to implement a function.
 If not, the software algorithm will be used.

-The available list of supported hardware accelerators is MicroEJ architecture dependent.
+The available list of supported hardware accelerators is MicroEJ Architecture dependent.
 For instance, the STMicroelectronics Chrom-ART Graphics Accelerator is only available for the MicroEJ Architecture for Cortex-M4 and Cortex-M7.
 The Renesas Graphics Library RGA is only available for the MicroEJ Architecture for Cortex-A9.
 The following